UPDATE - North American Union

 The plan is being implemented through an office within the Department of Commerce called the "Security and Prosperity Partnership of North America," under the direction of Geri Word, who is listed as working in the agency's North American Free Trade Agreement, or NAFTA, office.

-WorldNetDaily previously reported, the White House has established executive branch working groups documented on the Commerce website SPP.gov.
+As WorldNetDaily previously reported, the White House has established executive branch working groups documented on the Commerce website SPP.gov.
 The Security and Prosperity Partnership, or SPP, was issued as a joint press statement by President Bush, Mexican President Vincente Fox and then-Canadian Prime Minister Paul Martin in Waco, Texas, on March 23, 2005.

 Granting of the FOIA request comes after the Commerce Department missed a statutory requirement to respond within 20 businesses days.

-filed by author Jerome R. Corsi on June 19.
+The request was filed by author Jerome R. Corsi on June 19.

 Corsi said the Commerce Department's compliance with the request is a major breakthrough.